opus-research/composite-refactoring-collector/README.md

-Execute Refactoring Miner
---> Make download the Refactoring Miner tool
---> Execute Refactoring Miner via command line through these steps

-  3. $ .\RefactoringMiner -a git-repo-folder> <branch>

- Parser from output of RefactoringMiner 2.0 for the following refactoring types:
+CompositeRefactoringCollector is a minerator tool for composite refactoring data.
+This tool can collect the following data.
+--> Single refactorings from detection tools such as RefactoringMiner --> Composite refactorings using the Range-Based Heuristic (Cedrim, 2018 and Sousa et al. MSR'20) --> Code smells from detection tools such as Organic

+CompositeRefactoringCollector collects those data, executes a parser to a simple model, and saves the data in a local MongoDB database.

-Supported by RefactoringMiner 1.0 & 2.0
+This tool collects the refactoring types supported by RefactoringMiner 1.0 & 2.0

 Extract Method  - OK
 Inline Method  - OK